chouss911/master-chou.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am **Sashuai Zhou**, currently a Master's student at the **College of Computer Science and Technology, Zhejiang University**, advised by Prof. Zhou Zhao.
+I am **Sashuai Zhou**, currently a Master's student at the **College of Computer Science and Technology, Zhejiang University**, under the supervision of Prof. Zhou Zhao.

-My research focuses on **multimodal large models**, particularly on the **alignment between reasoning and generation**.
-I am interested in improving the **spatial consistency, logical reasoning ability, and controllable generation** of multimodal foundation models under complex instructions.
+Driven by the vision of building general visual artificial intelligence (AGI), my research focuses on advancing the **visual understanding and reasoning capabilities of multimodal large models**.
+Specifically, I investigate how models can extract structured spatio-temporal semantic representations from images and videos to deeply comprehend motion, spatial layouts, and complex scenes.
+Ultimately, my goal is to bridge the gap between comprehension and generation via verifiable reasoning frameworks.

-My recent work explores a full pipeline including:
+To achieve this, my recent work explores a comprehensive pipeline encompassing:

-- Multimodal representation learning
-- Generative foundation model pretraining
-- Executable reasoning and structured planning
+* **Visual Representation Learning & Video Temporal Modeling**: Capturing robust temporal dynamics and spatial relationships.
+* **Generative Foundation Model Pre-training**: Building strong, scalable base models for diverse multimodal tasks.
+* **Verifiable Reasoning & Alignment**: Developing executable structured planning, reward modeling, and reinforcement learning techniques to enhance model robustness in complex, real-world scenarios.

 ---

 # 🔥 News

+- *2024.02* 🎉 One paper accepted by **CVPR 2025**.
 - *2025.02* 🎉 One paper accepted by **EMNLP 2025**.
 - *2025.01* 🎉 One paper accepted by **ICME 2025 (Oral)**.
-- *2024.12* 🎉 One paper accepted by **CVPR 2025**.
+- *2026.02* 🎉 One paper accepted by **CVPR 2026**.
-- *2024.11* 📄 One paper submitted to **ACL 2026 ARR** on multimodal reasoning and planning.
+- *2026.04* 📄 One paper accepted by **ACL 2026 （oral）** on multimodal reasoning and planning.

 ---